lllyasviel/Omost/README.md

 # A Baseline Renderer

-In this repo, we provide a baseline render for Omost LLMs based on attention masks.
+In this repo, we provide a baseline render for Omost LLMs based on attention manipulation.

 ### Regional Prompter